khand5/architecture-reviews/README.md

 Some other notes:

-1. I followed ESLint coding style.
+1. I followed ESLint coding style throughout the project with the maximum line width of 80 characters.
-2. A minimum amount of JavaScript was used to implement the dropdown functionality in search form.
+2. I made the decision to include the 'search form' in the Navbar.
+The Navbar now provides a text and category selection type search features.
+A minimum amount of JavaScript was used to implement the dropdown functionality.
 3. BONUS: I implemented @media queries for reactive design.

 ## How to start the client.